-We are always on the look out for new volunteers.
 If you are interested in becoming one of our valued volunteers, please register with NHS Jobs and you will be notified when voluntary roles become available.
-We are looking for a commitment of at least three hours per week for six months.
+Ideally we are looking for a commitment of at least three hours per week for six months.
 You can also view the latest volunteer vacancies on our Working for us page.